 Vegetation Resources Inventory

-The forest inventory program outlined in this strategic plan will help the Ministry of Forests, Lands and Natural Resource Operations (FLNRO) secure both economic prosperity and environmental sustainability for British Columbians.
-The resource information that will be produced by the investments outlined in this plan is required for the ministry to continue to make durable decisions on the land base, and to support a healthy and competitive forest sector.
-This document also fulfills a commitment to develop a 5-year provincial inventory action plan, as recommended by the August 2012 report of the Special Committee on Timber Supply.
+The forest inventory program outlined in this strategic plan will help the government's forests ministry to secure both economic prosperity and environmental sustainability for the province.
+The resource information that will be produced by the investments outlined in this plan is required for government to continue to make durable decisions on the land base and to support a healthy and competitive forest sector.
+This program also fulfills a commitment to develop a five-year provincial inventory action plan, as recommended by the August 2012 report of the Special Committee on Timber Supply.

 Vegetation Resources Inventories (VRI) is a photo-based, two-phased vegetation inventory design consisting of: